sa-tre/satre-specification/docs/source/standard.md

 #### 2.1.2 Software tools

-The tools used by researchers inside a TRE programming languages, IDEs, desktop applications etc.
+_The tools used by researchers inside a TRE, such as programming languages, IDEs and desktop applications._

 ```{list-table}
 :header-rows: 1